tbrooke/UDO/README.md

 # Commonform Documentation in Pollen

 Common Form documentation is written with Pollen, a publishing language written with Racket and based on Scribble the Racket documentation language.
 [Pollen](http://docs.racket-lang.org/pollen/) was developed by Matthew Butterick as a book publishing system.
-The actual Common Form manual uses [scribble] which is callable from pollen and uses the excellent Pollen server develped by Matthew Butterick
+The actual Common Form manual uses [scribble](https://docs.racket-lang.org/scribble/) which is callable from pollen and uses the excellent Pollen [Project Server](http://docs.racket-lang.org/pollen/first-tutorial.html) develped by Matthew Butterick

 The documentation is hosted on Github as a Github page.
 So to change or modify the documentation simply push your modification to the gh-pages branch.
 The pollen output is pure HTML easily hosted on a Github page.